PRODUCTION AVERAGED 35,682 BOE/D, EXPECT 2021 EXIT RATE OF OVER 40,000 BOE/D

 Oil and Gas Information Advisories

 Reported production levels may not be reflective of sustainable production rates and future production rates may differ materially from the production rates reflected in this news release due to, among other factors, difficulties or interruptions encountered during the production of hydrocarbons.

 The term "boe" is used in this news release.
 Boe may be misleading, particularly if used in isolation.
 A boe conversion ratio of cubic feet to barrels is based on an energy equivalency conversion method primarily applicable at the burner tip and does not represent a value equivalency at the wellhead.
-In this MD&A, boe has been expressed using the Colombian conversion standard of 5.7 Mcf: 1 bbl required by the Colombian Ministry of Mines and Energy.
+In this news release, boe has been expressed using the Colombian conversion standard of 5.7 Mcf: 1 bbl required by the Colombian Ministry of Mines and Energy.

 Barrel(s) of oil

 Refer to "Boe Conversion" disclosure above